Apr 26, 2020

 What are Chakras?

-Chakras are energy centers aligned along the central energy pathway (sushumna) within the human subtle-body - they are not physical organs that you can see.
-They represent man's ascent from ignorance (Muladhara), to higher states of consciousness culminating in the Sahasrara, in that chronological order.
-There are 72,000 energy channels (nadis) within the body and the chakras are like interchanges or hubs where these energy channels converge to.
+Chakras are energy centers lined up along the sushumna nadi (central energy pathway) within the human subtle-body - they are not physical organs that you can see.
+They represent man's ascent from ignorance at the muladhara chakra, to higher states of consciousness culminating in the sahasrara chakra, in that chronological order.
+There are 72,000 nadis (energy channels) within the body and the chakras are like interchanges or hubs where these energy channels converge to.
 If the chakras are blocked, energy is stuck and this may cause illness.
 Imagine a blocked artery that cannot allow the passage of blood.
 It could be that serious.
 Because chakras are passage ways, they need to be clear, healthy and unobstructed.
 There is no consensus on how many chakras there are in the body.
-Sadhguru says there are 114 - and each chakra represents a pathway to enlightenment - and Buddha's way (awareness) is only one of 114.
+Sadhguru says there are 114 - and each chakra represents a pathway to enlightenment - and Buddha's way, sati, (awareness) is only one of 114.
 In Kundalini Yoga, there are 7 principal chakras.
-However, in Krishnamacharya's Yoga Makaranda, there are 10 chakras.
+However, in Krishnamacharya's Yoga Makaranda 1, there are 10 chakras.

 Pranayama and Chakras